 You can choose a seat in the hall or, during the summer season, the entire back wall of the hall opens up, allowing additional audience members on the landscaped and terraced Weill Lawn, with a choice of tables and chairs or blankets on the lawn (increasing the total concert capacity to 5,500).
 Kick back, relax, and enjoy the music as well as the views of Sonoma County's rolling hills.
 An excellent sound system and a massive screen on the back of the hall lets everyone enjoy the show as it unfolds inside Weill Hall.

 And with an open-during-performances-only restaurant on site, you can also select your choice of food and beverages to enhance your experience.
 On performance dates, the Prelude restaurant offers a seasonal Prix Fixe dinner, or a selection of desserts and appetizers, such as a local artisan cheese plate or charcuterie board.
 Open before, during, and after most performances, Prelude also pours Sonoma County wines.
 Reservations for Prelude often sell out quickly, but food is also available in the bar and lounge area, without reservations.

 And that's not your only dining choice.
-Those enjoying the shows from Weill Lawn in the summer season can bring their own supper, or pre-order an elegant boxed meal from San Francisco's iconic Boudin Bakery.
-Or, onsite concessions offer a variety of options, from cheese platters to sandwiches, plus prize-winning wines and local craft brews.
+Those enjoying the shows from Weill Lawn in the summer season can bring their own supper, or pre-order an elegant boxed meal or small platter from San Francisco's iconic Boudin Bakery.
+And onsite concessions offer a variety of options, from cheese platters to sandwiches, plus prize-winning wines and local craft brews.

 Green Music Center has been crafted with an incredible eye for quality, from the acclaimed artists who perform there to the 125-year-old olive trees transplanted into the courtyard outside Weill Hall, to the beautiful landscaping that surrounds the complex.
 It's just a matter of choosing how and when you want to experience this focal point for arts in the Northern San Francisco Bay Area.